joejknowles/CV/README.md

 #### Clean code

-The long-term maintainability and extensibility of code is essential for highly productive web-development.
-I've seen how varying degrees of code quality can influence this and that's why I am continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.
+I've worked on a number of code-bases with varying degrees of code quality.
+From this experience I've learned a number of important approaches to keeping code at a high standard, and seen how the long-term maintainability and extensibility of code is essential for productive web-development.
+So I'm continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.

 I applied and improved this skill working on applications during my last job, my portfolio below contains some examples of me applying this knowledge to small